askST: How powerful is an MC and how should doctors respond to those who may be faking an illness?

 There are some ailments that might be difficult for a doctor to fully and accurately diagnose on the spot just based on the patient’s description of symptoms.
 The doctor may sometimes need to give the patient the benefit of the doubt.

 “An example is someone coming in and complaining of migraine headaches.
 However, if this person comes in every Monday morning saying that he has migraine headaches, then something may be off.
-This is precisely where doctors are expected to exercise their own judgment and at least recommend further tests for their patients,” he said.
+This is precisely where doctors are expected to exercise their own judgment and at least recommend further tests for their patients,” Mr Lim said.

-Telemedicine, which came to the fore during the Covid-19 pandemic, can make it even harder for doctors to accurately assess the situation.
+Telemedicine, which came to the fore during the Covid-19 pandemic, can make it even harder for doctors to make an accurate diagnosis.

 “If it is something that the doctor genuinely can’t assess or make sense of (during a telemedicine consultation), then the doctor should probably ask the patient to come in to be physically examined or sent for further tests,” Mr Lim added.